jcubic/ascii-morph/README.md

-## AsciiMorph
+# Ascii Morph

-AsciiMorph is a small stand alone javascript library for rendering ascii art and creations into elements, allowing for them to be changed out with a morphing transition.
+Ascii Morph is a small stand alone javascript library for rendering ascii art and creations into elements, allowing for them to be changed out with a morphing transition.

 ### Demo
 Here's a gif of it in action.
 You can also play with the [demo live here](http://codepen.io/tholman/full/BQLQyo).